ojrlopez27/nl-service-composition/README.md

 			- make sure every time you move to another network (e.g., from home to campus) you will have to update the ip address in noip.com (user inmind.yahoo.2015@gmail)
 			- if working from home, you hill have to open (forward) TCP and UPP ports 5555, 5556 and 8888 (using your admin web console of your router) otherwise, while testing locally, you can just test using localhost (though, during tests with turkers, you will need to make sure app.composer.ddns.net is available)
 	- run sent2vec
-	- change config.properties (paths) on java composition project
+	- change config.properties (variable paths) on java composition project
 	- run Java composition project (MUF_MKTLauncher.java)
 	- open a web browser and type either app.composer.ddns.net:8888 or localhost:8888

 ## Execution
 - There are two modes of execution:
-    1. Batch: it reads both high-level and contextualized descriptions from task-def-script and task-exec-script files respectively
+    1. Batch: it reads both high-level and contextualized descriptions from composition/task-def-script and composition/task-exec-script files respectively
     2. Step-by-step: it waits for user to type each entry on the console rather than reading them from the files
 - The execution mode can be changed on class CompositionLauncher, when InputController is instantiated
-- First, execute bash script 'run.sh' under sent2vec, wait few minutes (depending on the size of the pre-trained model), and then run the Java project (though, if you run Java first, it will wait until sent2vec has established the connection)
+- First, execute bash script 'sent2vec/run.sh, wait few minutes (depending on the size of the pre-trained model), and then run the Java project (though, if you run Java first, it will wait until sent2vec has established the connection)
 - Once the sent2vec server is running, the pre-trained model is loaded only once, so you can stop and re-start the Java client as many times as you want without having to stop the server (though sometimes the server gets blocked, so you have to stop it)

 ## Playing with it